Training

 Sebastien GEBERT

-PhD position in the EU Horizon 2020 Marie Skłodowska-Curie MSCA-ITN Project TeraApps (Doctoral Training Network in Terahertz Technologies for Imaging, Radar, and Communications Applications)
+PhD Position in the EU Horizon 2020 Marie Skłodowska-Curie MSCA-ITN Project TeraApps (Doctoral Training Network in Terahertz Technologies for Imaging, Radar, and Communications Applications)

 The experimental results and complementary theoretical calculations show that the emission, which arises in the incipient Landau quantization regime, is favored by both the finite rest mass and the specific band dispersion of HgTe QWs.
 The latter breaks the series of equidistantly spaced LL subsets and thus suppresses the non-radiative Auger recombination inherent in graphene.
 At the same time, and contrary to all expectations, an emission signal was also observed from some graphene samples.
 Finally, some emission has also been observed in Dirac/Weyl semimetals.